 18 December 2014 by Anna Staford

-Germany has one of the best public transportation services in the world.
+Germany public transportation services are one of the best in the world.
 There is almost no way for a person, local or foreign, to not reach their destination.
 There are ways to get to every major city in the country, ways to get from town to town, and ways to get to every point in a city without having to own or rent a car.

 Everywhere you go there will be bus systems at play.
 Some even have dedicated night services for all the night owls who like to party and tour the country when the lights are out.
 The only downside to taking the bus is that travel takes longer when compared to taking the train.